ophub/amlogic-s9xxx-openwrt/router-config/README.md

 ### 7.2 Download from GitHub Releases

-Enter from the GitHub `Releases` section at the bottom right corner of the `repository homepage`, and select the firmware corresponding to the model of your `Amlogic s9xxx tv box`.
+Enter from the GitHub `Releases` section at the bottom right corner of the `repository homepage`, and select the firmware corresponding to the model of your `Amlogic s9xxx TV Boxes`.
 The icons are as follows:

 <div style="width:100%;margin-top:40px;margin:5px;">
 <img src=https://user-images.githubusercontent.com/68696949/109418828-466e7000-7a05-11eb-8f69-a89a1d158a4b.jpg width="300" />